thecredibleway/thecredibleway-com/docs/jesus/life/parables/justice-mercy.md

 here to teach divine compassion, fairness and grace.
 In the Parable of the Good Samaritan, Jesus redefines neighborly love and justice, elevating mercy above social and ethnic boundaries.
 The despised outsider becomes the true neighbor - not by status or religion, but by compassionate action.
-In contrast, the Parable of the Rich Man and Lazarus offers a sobering picture of justice delayed anddelivered, highlighting the dangers of wealth without mercy and the permanence of a hardened heart.
+In contrast, the Parable of the Rich Man and Lazarus offers a sobering picture of justice delayed and delivered, highlighting the dangers of wealth without mercy and the permanence of a hardened heart.

 The Workers in the Vineyard confronts our human ideas of fairness, showing a God who is